ProjectSunday/projectsunday.github.io/docs/npm-global.md

 ## Reasons why this is good

-1. A user should be able to go to any repo with a `package.json` and know they can run the folloing commands and have the project running.
+1. A user should be able to go to any repo with a `package.json` and know they can run the following commands and have the project running.
    * Install Git and Node.js (if not yet installed)
    * `git clone [repo]`
    * `npm install`